 NOTE: Jenny S has reported that the KL application centre isn't accepting applications from foreigners until November 2017.
 We got our last china visa in Phnom Penh so that is worth investigating.i'll see what i can find in the meantime.

 Who knew getting a China visa in Kuala Lumpur could be so easy?
-The China Visa Service - that manages all China visa applications - is a slick machine, super efficient, on time, courteous and just blew my expectations out of the water.
+The China Visa Service - that manages all China visa applications - is a slick machine, super efficient, on time, courteous and was possibly the smoothest visa service we've ever experienced.

 I was so nervous about getting this visa.
 I’d heard it could be difficult and reading through posts I found on a google search didn't make me very confident.
 However our experience was awesome and simple and I want to share it with you to help set your mind at ease if you're planning on getting your visa out-of-country.